 A DataTable to fill with records and, if necessary, schema.

 The maximum number of records to retrieve.

-The Fill operation then adds the rows to destination DataTable objects in the DataSet, creating the DataTable objects if they do not already exist.
-When creating DataTable objects, the Fill operation normally creates only column name metadata.
+The Fill operation then adds the rows to the specified destination DataTable object in the DataSet, creating the DataTable object if it does not already exist.
+When creating a DataTable object, the Fill operation normally creates only column name metadata.
 However, if the MissingSchemaAction property is set to AddWithKey, appropriate primary keys and constraints are also created.

-If the data adapter encounters duplicate columns while populating a DataTable, it generates names for the subsequent columns, using the pattern "columnname1", "columnname2", "columnname3", and so on.
+If the DbDataAdapter object encounters duplicate columns while populating a DataTable, it will generate names for the subsequent columns, using the pattern "columnname1", "columnname2", "columnname3", and so on.
 If the incoming data contains unnamed columns, they are placed in the DataSet according to the pattern "Column1", "Column2", and so on.
-When multiple result sets are added to the DataSet, each result set is placed in a separate table.
-Additional result sets are named by appending integral values to the specified table name (for example, "Table", "Table1", "Table2", and so on).
-Applications using column and table names should ensure that conflicts with these naming patterns does not occur.

 You can use the Fill method multiple times on the same DataTable.
 If a primary key exists, incoming rows are merged with matching rows that already exist.
 If no primary key exists, incoming rows are appended to the DataTable.